 I explained to my children that they were, at times, reading an unconscious (or in some cases conscious) desire to undermine the morals that we’ve attempted to instill in them.
 It might surprise you at what age a child can understand and appreciate this, especially if you can explain why you believe that your family’s morals are better than the surrounding culture.

 I haven’t yet seen the movie Batman vs. Superman, but my now 23-year-old son has and he described his disappointment with several aspects of this movie.
 But there is still hope.
 While no parent should underestimate the impact of Superman stepping into bath tub with a naked, bathing Lois Lane (who is showing enough skin to be just barely PG-13 rated to start with) and preceding to remove his clothes, neither should you underestimate your impact on the children you love.
 Do the script writers of Batman vs. Superman love your children?
 When they write a scene like that and the actors bring it to life, are they even thinking of your children?
 Worse, if they are considering the impact on your children, what lesson are they attempting to instill in them?

-Except for “forbid”, “restrict” and “educate” require a certain amount of time and energy from the parent when time and energy might be in short supply.
+The problem we have as parents is that “forbid”, “restrict” and “educate” require a certain amount of time and energy from us when time and energy might be in short supply.
 And yet, we have one advantage: we love our children and want the best for them.
-Hollywood doesn’t know our children’s middle names, change their diapers when they are toddlers, dries their tears when bullies make fun of them in school, or helps them with their homework.
+Hollywood doesn’t know our children’s middle names, change their diapers when they are toddlers, dry their tears when bullies make fun of them in school, or help them with their homework.
 We do.
 That is love, and it gives us an advantage no one can take away from us.